sonallux/angular-performance-talk/slides.md

 <!--
 - Desktop mode vs mobile mode
-- More throttling on mobile mode
+- Values are from desktop mode
-- Mobile mode: nearly no improvement in Lighthouse score
+- More throttling on mobile mode: nearly no improvement in Lighthouse score
-- Category SSR Score: Playlist grid column count is calculated via JS and fixed to 3 cols with SSR &rarr; big cumulative layout shift
+- Browse and Category SSR Score: Playlist grid column count is calculated via JS and fixed to 3 cols with SSR &rarr; big cumulative layout shift
 -->

 ---